mozilla-mobile/mozilla-vpn-client/docs/rfcs/0005-suggested-excluded-apps-tech-spec.md

 -   (1-2 points) Ensure search works, shows one section, is alphabetically sorted
 -   (2-5 points) Ensure accessibility is up to date
 -   (1 point) Add metrics for how many suggested (and non-suggested) apps are excluded
+-   (1 point) Ensure we've added all needed logging.
+Add more log lines if we didn't.

 ### Day 2